Home Latest News Partnership Deed in India

 15. No partner shall, without the consent in writing of the other partner or partners for the time being, release or compound any claim or debt due or owing to the firm or otherwise compound or settle the same or diminish any security without receiving the full amount thereof, or lend any money or deliver on credit goods belonging to, or otherwise give credit on behalf of, the firm other than in the usual course of the business of the firm, or contract debts and liabilities exceeding Rs……….or institute suits or proceedings or make himself liable as surety for any person, or sell, transfer or assign or otherwise deal with either absolutely or by way of mortgage or declaration of trust, his share or interest in the firm, or the profits and/or benefits thereof except in favor of another partner or do, execute or perform or suffer to the contrary any act, deed or thing whereby the property of the firm may be exposed to the danger of being seized, attached or taken in execution, when and in such an event he shall be liable to be expelled from the partnership, if so decided by the then majority of partners, who may in the alternative file a suit for dissolution of the firm with all consequential reliefs.

 16. The partners are required to keep and update accurate books of accounts.
 Each partner or his agent may see the books of account, securities, vouchers, etc., at any reasonable time, and copies may be made.
-These records must be preserved at the location of the firm.
+These records must be preserved at the firm’s location.

 17. On the ……… day of……… and on that day of every succeeding year, during the continuance of the partnership, a general account of the preceding year shall be taken and a just valuation made of all the assets and liabilities of the firm; such general account shall be audited by such registered accountant as the partners shall from time to time mutually appoint, and shall be entered in a book and signed by both the partners, and when so signed, the entries in such book shall be binding on both, provided that, if within-months from the date of the signing of the book any manifest error shall be found therein, such error, shall be rectified.
 All profits (after setting apart an amount equivalent to ……… % thereof as Reserve Fund to meet emergent expenses) and loss shall be divided as aforesaid after such signature.